 A recognized voice on cyber risk since 2013.

 The ideas behind CPCS Advisory were visible publicly long before the practice existed.
 Dr. Snyder has been a recognized voice on cybersecurity risk, organizational vulnerability, and the human cost of cyber incidents — years before post-incident conflict resolution emerged as a formal discipline.
+The public record below documents a consistent through-line: a practitioner arguing, across multiple platforms and contexts, that the field was systematically underestimating the organizational damage that cyber incidents leave behind and that the frameworks available to address that damage were inadequate.
+CPCS Advisory is the institutional form that argument eventually took.

 TEDx Talk · 2017